 Do you prefer standard or self-publishing?

-- Having your book published by a recognized publisher gives you credibility.
+- Having your book published by a recognized publisher gives you instant credibility.

 - You may receive a decent, or even substantial, advance payment.

 - The production costs (editing, printing, etc.) are paid for by the publisher.